followcrom/momento_contento/README.md

 ## Front-end

-The front-end U.I is built with HTML / CSS and uses Jinja2 templates to display the content.
+Our front-end is constructed with HTML and CSS, leveraging Jinja2 templates to display the data.

 ### index.html / header.html / footer.html

-- Returns the initially called information
+- These files handle the display of the initial content.
-- Allows one-click reloading
+- They enable one-click refreshing of the random wisdom.
-- Contains a form for users’ content
+- They contain a form for users to contribute their own wisdom.

 ### form.html